-How can you grow online through the right marketing words, and which should you avoid?
+How can you grow online through the right marketing power words, and which should you avoid?

 This resource gives you 175 of the most impactful marketing words (good and bad), organized into ten categories for easy reading.

-Use this table of contents to see the best (and worst) words to use in your online marketing campaigns:
+Use the table of contents to see the best (and worst) words to use in your online marketing campaigns:

 Marketing Words to Use

 - Words That Tap into Fear

 - Words That Make People Feel Safe

 - Words That Show Value

 Marketing Words to Avoid